 As Reign is sugar-free and doesn’t seem to have any complex carbohydrates, Reign energy drinks should be compatible with your standard keto diet.

-Keto Diet is a low-carb, high-fat diet that can provide health benefits such as weight loss and general health improvements.
+The keto diet is a low-carb, high-fat diet that can provide health benefits such as weight loss and general health improvements.

-If you’re on the Keto Diet, you would probably veer away from or reduce your carbohydrate intake.
+If you’re on the keto diet, you would probably veer away from or reduce your carbohydrate intake.
 As Reign doesn’t seem to have any sugars or complex carbs, it should be perfectly fine to have Reign.

 How Does Reign Energy Drink Affect My Health?

-One 16 fl. oz can of Reign | Recommended Daily Limit | |
+One 16 fl. oz can of Reign Recommended Daily Limit

 As long as you live a healthy lifestyle, and have no pre-existing condition, having a can of Reign every now and then will not negatively impact your health.